iml-gddaiss/magtogoek/config_user_guide.md

                                 containing depth values in meters.
 For example, the output of:
                                 `$ seq 0 10 100 > z.grid`.
 grid_method                   = Either `interp` or `bin`.
 Selects whether vertical dimension
-                                regridding will be performed by interpolation or bin averaging of the quality-controlled data.
+                                regridding will be performed by linear interpolation or bin averaging of the quality-controlled data.
+Bin averaging selects all data strictly within the bin boundaries and averages them with equal weight.

 [ADCP_QUALITY_CONTROL]
 quality_control               = If True, quality control is carried out.